 This simple, but stunning church is one of the most important religious buildings in the city, but it was also the site of Romeo and Juliet’s marriage in the classic Shakespeare play.

 3. See the Arco dei Gavi illuminated

-The first century CE arch that once stood here was part of Verona’s defences and then served as a gate into the city centre, until it was destroyed during the Napoleonic era.
+The first century CE arch that once stood here was part of Verona’s defenses and then served as a gate into the city center, until it was destroyed during the Napoleonic era.
 Luckily, it was rebuilt in the 20th century, using original designs, so visitors can see it in all its glory.
 It’s especially magical at night, when it’s illuminated.

 4. Climb the Ponte di Castle Vecchio